 Outdoor lighting setups

-Compare to indoor setups, outdoor lighting setups are much more easier to work with.
-The reason is, there is always some ambient light, to help you out with you base exposure.
+Compare to indoor setups, outdoor lighting setups are much easier to work with.
+The reason is, there is always some ambient light, to help you out with your base exposure.
 So all you have to do is, expose for your ambient light, adjust the ambient light according to your EV line.
 And once your base exposure is ready, add your flashes where ever required.
-Outdoor lighting setups are much more easier to understand.
+Outdoor lighting setups are much easier to understand.
 Outdoor lighting setup defiantly will require more power from your flashes.
-So make sure when ever you are shooting outdoors, your flashes are fully charged.
-Reflectors are also a great source, for outdoor lighting because they provide a continuous light, which helps you visualise your outcome, without taking the picture.
+So make sure whenever you are shooting outdoors, your flashes are fully charged.
+Reflectors are also a great source, for outdoor lighting because they provide a continuous light, which helps you visualize your outcome, without taking the picture.

-So as the conclusion to above discussion, my suggestion to all the photographers is, Keep your lighting setups simple.
-It will make you work with peace of mind.
+So as the conclusion to the above discussion, my suggestion to all the photographers is, Keep your lighting setups simple.
+It will make your work with peace of mind.
 Good lighting setups are always important, but make sure as a photographer you have to direct the model and the crew also for the best outcome.
-So a simple lighting setup will help you focus on everything, and you will be able to produce amazing pictures with less efforts.
+So a simple lighting setup will help you focus on everything, and you will be able to produce amazing pictures with less effort.

-Are you looking froward to learn more about lighting.
+Are you looking forward to learning more about lighting?
 Check out our courses at www.photographyinstituteahmedabad.com